Stop Spending and Start Saving

 Refinance

-When interest rates are low, it’s cheaper to borrow money, even money you’ve already borrowed.
+During a recession, when interest rates are typically lower, it’s cheaper to borrow money, even money you’ve already borrowed.
 You can take advantage of lower interest rates by refinancing your mortgage rates, auto loans, and student loans.

 When should you consider refinancing?
 If the rate you can get is half a point to one point lower than your current rate is the rule of thumb.